Fred Daniels: Biography

 As well as the Empire Studio in central London, Daniels simultaneously worked from a small studio he created at his home known as the White House near Elstree.
 This enabled him to experiment with colour photography, although only a few colour images remain of the garden and grounds of the Frank Lloyd Wright inspired house.
 In a feature titled "The Art of Fred Daniels" in the October 1941 edition of The Queen, Daniels mocks himself and casually imitates the tennis player Fred Perry at home with his wife enjoying a life of leisure.
 The villa also caught the attention of art historian Nikolaus Pevsner.
 Despite his obvious talent both as a photographer and designer of The White House it is difficult to establish the full extent of his career due to a fire that destroyed most of his archive.
 Later work includes portraits of ballet dancer Mona Inglesby, work for society magazines and the occasional commissions from actors including James Mason and Glynis Johns.
-Other sources of income was teaching wealthy patrons the art of lighting and photography.
+Another source of income was teaching wealthy patrons the art of lighting and photography.
 One of his most prominent pupils was Billie Love but this relationship soured when Billie Love started producing counterfeit prints of his work in the darkroom.
 In 1959 his health deteriorated and he died suddenly of a heart attack.
 A permanent collection of his work is held by the National Portrait Gallery in London, The Museum and Gallery Perth and by the BFI National Archive.